310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kanata pastsmile %}
-hehe. what’s wrong, are you crying? or are you Imitating a Sea turtle, chiaki…?
+fufu. what’s wrong, are you crying? or are you Imitating a Sea turtle, chiaki…?

 did something Sad happen? should I give you a “good boy, good boy”? would that make you stop Crying?
 {% endbubble %}